Craters of the Moon National Monument and Preserve: Exploration and early study

 In 1901 and 1903, Israel Russell became the first geologist to study this area while surveying it for the United States Geological Survey (USGS).
-In 1910, Samuel Paisley continued Russell's work and later became the monument's first custodian.
-Others followed and in time much of the mystery surrounding this and the other Lava Beds of Idaho was lifted.
+In 1910, Samuel Paisley continued Russell's work and later would become the monument's first custodian.
+Others followed and in time much of the mystery surrounding this and the other lava beds of Idaho was lifted.

-The few European settlers who visited the area in the 19th century created local legends that it looked like the surface of the Moon.
+The few European emigrants who visited the area in the 19th century created local legends that it looked like the surface of the Moon.
 Geologist Harold T. Stearns coined the name "Craters of the Moon" in 1923 while trying to convince the National Park Service to recommend protection of the area in a national monument.

 Limbert's expedition

-Robert Limbert, a sometime taxidermist, tanner, and furrier from Boise, explored the area, which he described as "practically unknown and unexplored ..." in the 1920s after hearing stories from fur trappers about "strange things they had seen while ranging the region".
+Robert Limbert, a taxidermist, tanner, photographer, filmmaker, and exhibit designer from Boise, first came to the area in 1918 after hearing stories from fur trappers about "strange things they had seen while ranging the region".
+In the early 1920s, he explored and mapped the area, which he described as "practically unknown and unexplored..."